 How Concrete Joints Work

-Concrete joints are able to stop random cracks from occurring by planning for the cracks ahead of time in order to create a better final product.
+These joints are able to stop random cracks from occurring by planning for the cracks ahead of time in order to create a better final product.
 Depending on the width or span of the concrete and the materials involved, joints are sometimes used to enhance the material’s performance, allowing it to move without harming other structures.

 1. Concrete Expansion Joints

 The purpose of an expansion joint is to isolate concrete and slabs from the other pieces of the structure.
-These joints are specifically used to permit movement amongst adjoining structural parts, and limit cracking when these movements are restrained.
+These joints are specifically used to permit movement amongst adjoining structural parts and limit cracking when these movements are restrained.
 Expansion joints allow for contraction and expansion due to increased temperatures, without stressing the concrete structure.

 2. Concrete Contraction (Control) Joints